Frick Madison

 “...the perfect way to see the Frick’s masterpieces as if for the first time.
 Perfectly lit, generously spaced, and hung at eye level against gunmetal grey walls, they seem to glow from within.”—Financial Times

 Frick Madison served as the Frick’s temporary home during the renovation of its historic buildings at 1 East 70th Street.
 Frick Madison marked the first time that a substantial gathering of collection highlights were presented outside the walls of the museum’s Gilded Age mansion.
-The temporary residency lasted from March 18, 2021, through March 3, 2024, and we anticipate returning to the Frick’s permanent East 70th Street home in late 2024.
+The building also housed a temporary reading room in which the Frick Art Research Library continued to serve students and scholars.
+The residency lasted from March 18, 2021, through March 3, 2024, and we will return to the Frick’s permanent East 70th Street home in April 2025.

 Frick Madison was located at 945 Madison Avenue at 75th Street, the former site of the Met Breuer and, previously, the Whitney Museum of American Art, which commissioned the building from architect Marcel Breuer in 1966.
 The Frick created a sequence of gallery spaces at Frick Madison that reflected the museum’s traditional emphasis on intimate encounters with both art and architecture and allowed direct access to objects without the interference of vitrines or stanchions.
 The installation at Frick Madison respected the forms and materials of Marcel Breuer’s modernist creation of stone and concrete, juxtaposing beloved Frick masterpieces with the building’s distinct architectural features, such as its signature trapezoid windows.